Faith-Based Atomic Habits for Homeschooling Entrepreneurs: Small Actions That Lead to Big Business and Homeschooling Success

 1. Build Identity-Based Habits as a Faith-Driven Homeschooling Entrepreneur

-✔️ Instead of saying, “I want to be productive,” say, “I am a disciplined homeschooling mom and entrepreneur.”
+✔️ Instead of saying, “I want to be productive,” declare, “I am a disciplined, Spirit-led homeschooling mom and entrepreneur.”

-✔️ Instead of saying, “I want to manage my time better,” say, “I am the type of person who plans my day with intention and follows through.”
+✔️ Instead of saying, “I want to manage my time better,” affirm, “I am a woman who stewards her time with wisdom and grace.”

 2. Implement the Two-Minute Rule to Stay Consistent in Business and Homeschooling